 On the rare occasions when strong sky wave interference is likely, or there is likely to be a transmitter or differential correction data outage, users should be notified within a particular time-to-alarm period (typically 10 seconds according to IMO requirements).

 eLoran integrity information is disseminated by the Loran Data Channel (LDC).
-Under certain conditions of transmission restoration from outage eLoran transmitters themselves may enter “blink mode” [11], and the LDC has messages defined for transmitter and DLoran reference station health messages.
+Under certain conditions of transmission restoration from outage, eLoran transmitters themselves may enter “blink mode” [11], and the LDC has messages defined for transmitter and DLoran reference station health messages.

 The IMO [3] define Time to Alarm as: